-Table 6-2: Dabrafenib or Dabrafenib + Trametinib dose Modification and Management Guidelines for Pyrexia^a
+Table 6-2: Dabrafenib or Dabrafenib + Trametinib dose Modification and Management Requirements for Pyrexia Suspected to be Related to Treatment

-Event Management Guideline Dose Modification Work up: Clinical evaluation for infection and hypersensitivity, especially if pyrexia is complicated by rigors, severe chills, dehydration, etc. Laboratory work-up (should include full-blood-count, electrolytes, creatinine, BUN, CRP, liver-function tests, blood and urine culture).
+Event Management Guideline Dose Modification Work up: Clinical evaluation for infection and hypersensitivity, especially if pyrexia is complicated by rigors, severe chills, dehydration, etc. Laboratory work-up (must include full-blood-count, electrolytes, creatinine, BUN, CRP, liver-function tests, blood and urine culture).
 Management: Anti-pyretic treatment should be started immediately at the first occurrence.
 Anti-pyretic treatment may include acetaminophen (paracetamol), ibuprofen, or suitable anti-pyretic medication per institutional standards.
 Oral hydration is encouraged in subjects without evidence of dehydration.
 Intravenous hydration is recommended if pyrexia is complicated by dehydration/hypotension.
 In subject experiencing pyrexia complicated by rigors, severe chills, etc., which cannot be controlled with anti-pyretic medication, oral corticosteroids should be started.
 Prophylactic anti-pyretic treatment is recommended after the 2nd event if pyrexia , or after the 1st event if complicated by rigors or severe chills.
 Prophylactic anti-pyretics may be discontinued after three days in absence of pyrexia.
-1 st Event ^b : Clinical evaluation for infection and hypersensitivity^c Laboratory work-up^c Hydration as required^d Administer anti-pyretic treatment if clinically indicated and continue prophylactic treatment^f Interrupt dabrafenib.
+1st Event: Clinical evaluation for infection and hypersensitivity Laboratory work-up Hydration as required Administer anti-pyretic treatment if clinically indicated and continue prophylactic treatment Interrupt dabrafenib.
 Continue trametinib.
-Once pyrexia resolves to baseline, restart dabrafenib at the same dose level.
-If fever was associated with rigors, dehydration, hypotension, or renal insufficiency, reduce dabrafenib by one dose level.
-2 nd Event Clinical evaluation for infection and hypersensitivity^c Laboratory work-up^c Hydration as required^d Within 3 days of onset of pyrexia: Optimize anti-pyretic therapy.
+Once pyrexia resolves to baseline, if fever was associated with rigors, dehydration, hypotension, or renal insufficiency, reduce dabrafenib by one dose level.
+If it was not, restart dabrafenib at the same dose level.
+2nd Event Clinical evaluation for infection and hypersensitivity^c Laboratory work-up^c Hydration as required^d Within 3 days of onset of pyrexia: Optimize anti-pyretic therapy.
 Consider oral corticosteroids (i.e., prednisone 10 mg) for at least 5 days or as clinically indicated.^f Interrupt dabrafenib.
 Continue trametinib.
-Once pyrexia resolves to baseline, restart dabrafenib at the same dose level.
-If fever was associated with rigors, dehydration, hypotension, or renal insufficiency, reduce dabrafenib by one dose level.
-Subsequent Events: Clinical evaluation for infection and hypersensitivity^c Laboratory work-up^c Hydration as required^d Blood sample for cytokine analysis^e Within 3 days of onset of pyrexia: Optimize oral corticosteroid dose as clinically indicated for recalcitrant pyrexia.^g If corticosteroids have been tapered and pyrexia recurs, restart steroids.
-If corticosteroids cannot be tapered, consult medical monitor.
-Interrupt dabrafenib.
-Continue trametinib.
-Once pyrexia resolves to baseline, restart dabrafenib reduced by one dose level.^h If dabrafenib must be reduced to <50 mg BID, permanently discontinue dabrafenib.
+Once pyrexia resolves to baseline, if fever was associated with rigors, dehydration, hypotension, or renal insufficiency, reduce dabrafenib by one dose level.
+If it was not, restart dabrafenib at the same dose level.

-Table 6-2: Dabrafenib or Dabrafenib + Trametinib dose Modification and Management Guidelines for Pyrexia^a
+Table 6-2: Dabrafenib or Dabrafenib + Trametinib dose Modification and Management Requirements for Pyrexia Suspected to be Related to Treatment